eantonini/CFD-based-WFLO/README.md

 Enrico G.A.
 Antonini, David A. Romero, Cristina H. Amon.
 "Optimal design of wind farms in complex terrains using computational fluid dynamics and adjoint methods", Applied Energy, 2020.

+/*

+If you need a copy of the papers, please email me at eantonini@carnegiescience.edu

+*/

 ---

 OpenFOAM 6 (https://openfoam.org/release/6/), NLopt (https://nlopt.readthedocs.io/en/latest/), Python and Open MPI need to be installed as they are fundamental components of the framework.